Stan015/eCommerceHomePage1/README.md

 # eCommerceHomePage1
 This is my first eCommerce homepage built using HTML and CSS.
-It use to be a UI design I made some time ago, but it is now lines of codes and I am happy with my progress.
+It use to be a UI design I made some time ago, but it is now lines of code and I am happy with my progress.

 It is a page with other sub-pages leading to other parts of the business pages for easy and fun choice shopping.
 However, this repository contains only the homepage and I built it with the intent of perfecting my _HTML_ and _CSS_ knowledge so far.